SelvaLakshmiSV/Ace-Front-End-Challenges/README.md

 Can you create a nav bar that shows the drop down menu when clicked?
 ## 🛠 Skills needed
 Javascript, HTML, CSS

+## Lessons Learned

+What did you learn while building this project? <br/>
+- The importance of padding <br/>
+What challenges did you face and how did you overcome them?<br/>
+- Positioning the submenu positioning is challenging one.